-In the case of static calculations with surface-to-surface penalty contact the displacement increment Δu in each iteration is scaled with a scalar λ in order to get better convergence. λ is determined such that the residual (i.e. external force minus internal force) of the scaled solution $u + \lambda \Delta u$ is orthogonal to the displacement increment:
+In the case of static calculations with face-to-face penalty contact the displacement increment Δu in each iteration is scaled with a scalar λ in order to get better convergence. λ is determined such that the residual (i.e. external force minus internal force) of the scaled solution $u + \lambda \Delta u$ is orthogonal to the displacement increment: